sirupsen/logrus/README.md

 Logrus can register one or more functions that will be called when any `fatal` level message is logged.
-The registered handlers will be executed before logrus performs a `os.Exit(1)`.
+The registered handlers will be executed before logrus performs an `os.Exit(1)`.
 This behavior may be helpful if callers need to gracefully shutdown.
 Unlike a `panic("Something went wrong...")` call which can be intercepted with a deferred `recover` a call to `os.Exit(1)` can not be intercepted.

 ```